commondatageek/commondatageek.github.io/content/posts/algolia.md

 ---
-title: "Algolia"
+title: "Provide Search for Your Static Website with Algolia"
 date: 2022-07-13T00:06:09-06:00
 draft: false

 tags: ["algolia", "hugo", "static-site", "search"]
-categories: ["Services"]
+categories: ["Services", "Notes"]

 ---

-# Algolia

 Algolia is a service that can provide advanced search capability to your static hugo site.